ishouvik/ishouvik-wp/README.md

 ## To Do

 * Tidy up the codes
-* Add support for custom logo from the theme customize option
+* Add logo upload option

 ## Contact Me